Stahlwalker/liri-node-app/README.md

 ![This is a screen shot of text file results](https://github.com/Stahlwalker/liri-node-app/blob/master/logfile.png)

 ## What the project does?
     * This project uses npm package managers for Twitter, Spotify and OMDB to pull data upon request.
-It also uses the npm request to make http calls.
-It supports HTTPS and follows redirectsb by default.
+    * It also uses the npm request to make http calls.
+It supports HTTPS and follows redirects by default.

 ## Why the project is useful?
     * This project is useful for pulling 20 of the latest tweets from the twitter profile @PackersStahl.